nandu-1234567/blue-green-deployment/README.md

 Set up an ALB to distribute traffic across ECS tasks.

-Configure the ALB listener to accept HTTP and HTTPS traffic.
+Configure listeners for HTTP (80) and HTTPS (443).

-Create two target groups: one for the blue environment, one for the green environment.
+Create two target groups:

+Blue Target Group – current production environment

+Green Target Group – staging/next release environment

-Configure health checks for the target groups to ensure traffic only goes to healthy tasks.
+Configure health checks to ensure traffic is only routed to healthy tasks.

 ECS Task Definition

 Define a placeholder ECS task definition for the Strapi container.

-Ensure it can be updated dynamically with new container images for deployments.
+Allow dynamic updates for new container image deployments.

-3. Set Up CodeDeploy for Blue/Green Deployment
+Blue/Green Deployment with CodeDeploy

-Create a CodeDeploy Application
+Create CodeDeploy Application

-Choose ECS as the compute platform.
+Select ECS as the compute platform.

-Create a CodeDeploy Deployment Group
+Create Deployment Group

-Assign the deployment group to the ECS cluster and service.
+Assign to ECS cluster and service.

-Attach the CodeDeploy service role with permissions to manage ECS and ALB resources.
+Attach a CodeDeploy service role with permissions for ECS and ALB.

-Configure Deployment Strategy
+Deployment Strategy

-Use Canary (10% traffic, 5 minutes) or AllAtOnce strategies.
+Canary: e.g., 10% traffic for 5 minutes

+AllAtOnce: shifts all traffic at once

-Set automatic rollback in case of deployment failure.
+Enable automatic rollback for deployment failures.

-Configure CodeDeploy to terminate old tasks after a successful deployment.
+Terminate old tasks after successful deployment.

-Configure Traffic Routing
+Traffic Routing

-Map the ALB listener to the Blue and Green target groups.
+Map ALB listener to Blue and Green target groups.

-During deployment, CodeDeploy switches traffic between the blue and green environments.
+CodeDeploy switches traffic between Blue and Green during deployment.

-4. Security Configuration
+Security Configuration
 ALB Security Group

-Allow inbound HTTP (port 80) and HTTPS (port 443) from the internet.
+Allow inbound HTTP (80) and HTTPS (443) from the internet.

 ECS Security Group

-Allow traffic from the ALB on the Strapi port (typically 1337).
+Allow traffic from ALB on Strapi port (default 1337).

 IAM Roles

-ECS Execution Role: Grants ECS tasks permissions to pull images and interact with AWS services.
+ECS Execution Role: Permissions to pull images and interact with AWS services.

-CodeDeploy Role: Grants CodeDeploy permission to manage ECS, ALB, and tasks.
+CodeDeploy Role: Permissions to manage ECS, ALB, and tasks.

-Ensure users deploying via Terraform or CI/CD have iam:PassRole permission for these roles.
+Ensure users deploying via Terraform/CI-CD have iam:PassRole for these roles.

-5. Deployment Workflow
+Deployment Workflow

-Build and push the Strapi Docker image to your container registry (ECR or public).
+Build and push Strapi Docker image to a container registry (ECR or public).

-Update the ECS task definition with the new image version.
+Update ECS task definition with the new image version.

 Trigger CodeDeploy deployment:

-CodeDeploy launches tasks in the green target group.
+CodeDeploy launches tasks in the Green target group.

-Performs health checks to ensure new tasks are running correctly.
+Performs health checks to validate new tasks.

-Gradually shifts traffic from blue to green according to the deployment strategy.
+Gradually shifts traffic from Blue to Green according to strategy.

-Terminates old blue tasks after successful traffic shift.
+Terminates old Blue tasks after a successful traffic shift.

-Monitor deployment for any failures.
+Monitor deployment for failures.
 Automatic rollback occurs if the deployment fails.

-6. Post-Deployment
+Post-Deployment Steps

-Test the Strapi application via the ALB DNS to ensure traffic is routed correctly.
+Test Strapi application via the ALB DNS to ensure traffic is correctly routed.

-Update the ECS task definition for future releases.
+Update ECS task definitions for future releases.

-Monitor application logs and CloudWatch metrics to verify performance and health.
+Monitor logs and CloudWatch metrics for performance and health.

-7. Benefits of This Approach
+Benefits

-Zero-downtime deployments with Blue/Green strategy.
+Zero-downtime deployments using Blue/Green strategy.

 Automated rollback on deployment failure.

 Scalable ECS Fargate architecture with minimal server management.

-Traffic safety through ALB health checks and Canary deployment strategies.
+Safe traffic routing through ALB health checks and canary strategies.